TigsterCox/Smol-Panini-Case/README.md

 ![Render](https://github.com/user-attachments/assets/90485522-615b-46f5-8f86-0b18e7c6fa38)

-These cases have some intentionally tight tollerances on the hinges so that they are sufficiently stiff to assist with keeping the lid closed during use. you can use a 2mm alankey or drill bit to make sure the gap is sufficient.
+These cases have some intentionally tight tollerances on the hinges so that they are sufficiently stiff to assist with keeping the lid closed during use.
+You can use a 2mm alankey or drill bit to make sure the gap is sufficient.
 This case is intended to be used with 30mm straps.

 Things you will need: